 Teams with fast wide players and strong passing can beat this formation by using the wings.

-To beat this formation, you’ll need to stifle the attacking prowess with fast pressing.
+You’ll need to beat this formation with fast pressing to stifle the attacking prowess.
 Force the play wide, where this formation is the weakest.

 Seek to counter quickly, namely in the flanks.